FEATURES|COLUMNS|Creativity and Contemplation

 The Aztec Concheros dancers in the Zócalo plaza remind one of days gone by and the tenuous continuation of an ancient culture amid modern society, with all the complexities of culture and economy, as well as religion and language, that accompany the clash of civilizations we are all too familiar with today in North America.

 From the Virgin Mary to the burlesque dancer, to the artists and performers of contemporary Mexico, the soul of the Mexican dakini is alive and well in all her many forms of display.

-Sarah C. Beasley (Sera Kunzang Lhamo), a Nyingma practitioner since 2000, is an experienced author, teacher, editor, and artist.
-She has a degree in studio art and a graduate certificate in education.
-Sarah spent close to seven years in retreat under the guidance of Lama Tharchin Rinpoche and Thinley Norbu Rinpoche.
-She offers a workshop, Meditations for Death, Dying & Living, which includes an Expressive Arts component.
+Sarah C. Beasley (Sera Kunzang Lhamo), author of Kindness for all Creatures: Buddhist Advice for Compassionate Animal Care (Shambhala 2019), has been a Nyingma practitioner since 2000, Certified Educator, and an experienced writer and artist.
+She has a BA in Studio Art and is an MA Candidate in Educational Leadership.
+Sarah spent close to seven years in traditional retreat under the guidance of Lama Tharchin Rinpoche and Thinley Norbu Rinpoche.
 With a lifelong passion for wilderness, she has summited Mt.
 Kenya and Mt.
 Baker, among other peaks.
-Her work can be seen at www.sarahcbeasley.com.
+Her book and other works can be seen at www.sarahcbeasley.com.

 Related features from Buddhistdoor Global

 Expressions of Life and Light by Artist Seta Manoukian